thoughtworksarts/EmoPy/README.md

 - `directory_data_loader.py`
 - `data_generator.py`

-The `fermodel.py` module uses pretrained models for FER prediction, making it the easiest entry point to get a trained model up and running quickly.
+The `fermodel.py` module uses pre-trained models for FER prediction, making it the easiest entry point to get a trained model up and running quickly.

 Each of the modules contains one class, except for `neuralnets.py`, which has one interface and four subclasses.
 Each of these subclasses implements a different neural net architecture using the Keras framework with Tensorflow backend, allowing you to experiment and see which one performs best for your needs.